The Magic of Heart-Centered Living

 It helps you remember you have survived before.

-Some seasons make gratitude easy.
+Some seasons make gratitude feel natural.

 Other seasons make it feel like work.